WebberZone/crp-taxonomy/readme.txt

 This is the penultimate version and is compatible with Contextual Related Posts v2.9.3 and below.
 All its functonality will be included in Contextual Related Posts v3.0.0.

+Some settings have been renamed in preparation for the new version.

 * Enhancements:
 	* Exclude on categories uses the short ciruit filter introduced in Contextual Related Posts v2.9.0
 	* Use `$args` instead of global `$crp_settings` for all filters